Simple Yet Effective: Extracting Private Data Across Clients in Federated Fine-Tuning of Large Language Models: Experiment

+\paragraph{Federated Setup.} Our federated setup consists of two main components: the data partitioning across clients and the federated fine-tuning procedure.

-\paragraph{Federated Setup.} We simulate a federated system with 5 clients using a label-skewed non-IID data partitioning method based on clustering of language embeddings \citep{ds_clustering}.
-Each client receives a comparable number of samples.
-Federated fine-tuning is conducted on legal tasks using the OpenFedLLM framework \cite{ye2024openfedllm}, with FedAVG as the aggregation method over 10 communication rounds.
+For the data partitioning, we simulate a system with 5 clients using a label-skewed non-IID partitioning based on clustering of language embeddings~\citep{ds_clustering}, and ensured that each client receives a comparable number of samples.

+For the federated fine-tuning, we perform training on legal tasks using the OpenFedLLM framework~\citep{ye2024openfedllm}, with FedAVG~\citep{fedavg_2017} as the aggregation method over 10 communication rounds.
 All clients adopt parameter-efficient fine-tuning (LoRA) and a shared prompt template.
-Hyperparameter settings and implementation details are detailed in Appendix~\ref{sec:impl_details}.
+Hyperparameter settings and implementation details are provided in Appendix~\ref{sec:impl_details}.

-After federated fine-tuning, we evaluate the utility of the final global model on a held-out global test set.
-Following common practice, we compare this with a centrally trained (non-FL) baseline on the same test set.
-Results are shown in Table~\ref{tab:fl_finetuning_performance}.
+After the federated fine-tuning, we evaluate the utility of the final global model on a held-out global test set.
+Following common practice, we compare it to a centrally trained (non-FL) baseline evaluated on the same test set.
+The results are reported in Table~\ref{tab:fl_finetuning_performance} in the Appendix.

-\paragraph{Models and Metrics.} We use QWen1-8B \citep{bai2023qwen} and Baichuan2-7B \citep{yang2023baichuan}, both pre-trained primarily on Chinese corpora.
-Model performance is evaluated with Coverage Rate (CR), Efficiency (EF), and Victim-exclusive Extracted PII (VxPII, defined as $|(S_v \setminus S_a) \cap S_E|$), defined to measure extraction accuracy and completeness.